SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 Since our dataset contains labeled data and we knew our output, whether the travel insurance was claimed (1) or not (0), we worked with the classification model of supervised machine learning.
 The classification model's algorithms attempt to learn patterns from the data, and if the model is successful, will gain the ability to make accurate predictions for likelihood of claims.

-The dataset was divided into a target and features.
-The target is the Claim column.
-The features are all the other columns, because we want to predict whether the person will claim a travel insurance based on different criteria (travel destination, duration, age of insured person, etc.).
+At first run, as a preprocessing step, we used get_dummies encoder.
+Encoding converts categorical data into dummy or indicator variables.
+Then the dataset was divided into a target (Claim column) and features - all the other columns, because we wanted to predict whether the person will claim a travel insurance based on different criteria (travel destination, duration, age of insured person, etc.).
+The dataset was split into training and testing sets using train_test_split module with 75% of training data and 25% of testing data.
+Machine learning model learned patterns from the training dataset.
+It then used the testing dataset to evaluate its performance.

-We used Scikit-learn library to implement a machine learning model in Python.
-Logistic Regression was chosen since this is a popular classification model.
+Logistic Regression was chosen first since this is a popular classification model.
 It predicts binary outcomes, meaning that there are only two possible outcomes.
-The dataset was split into training and testing sets for the supervised learning model.
-The dataset was split using train_test_split module with 75% of training data and 25% of testing data.
-The Logistic Regression model learned patterns from the training dataset.
-It then used the testing dataset to assess its performance.

 Logistics Regression itself gave an accuracy of 98.53% and balanced accuracy score of 50%.
 This huge difference is because the dataset is not balanced.
 We can see this also from checking the balance of our target values that show us 61,373 lines of data for not claimed insurance and only 917 lines of data for claimed.

 Ensemble decision tree models were then used to see how the accuracy scores could be evaluated further to take into consideration the class imbalance, as well as to take into consideration precision and recall.
 The concept of ensemble learning is the process of combining multiple models, like decision tree algorithms, to help improve the accuracy and robustness, as well as decrease variance of the model, and therefore increase the overall performance of the model.